 - 11. Stop by Nha Rong Wharf

-- 12. Take a ‘Green’ Moment in City’s Best Parks
+- 12. Take a ‘Green’ Moment in the City’s Best Parks

 - 13. Spend a Day at Cho Lon - Saigon Chinatown

 Originally known as Norodom Palace, the Reunification Palace is often referred to as the Independence Palace.
 After 1954, South Vietnam's President Ngo Dinh Diem resided and worked here with his family, renaming it the Independence Palace.
 Bombs severely damaged this mansion in 1962.
-The architect Ngo Viet Thu was hired by President Diem to oversee the reconstruction of the palace and finished the renovation in 1966.
+The architect Ngo Viet Thu was hired by President Diem to oversee the reconstruction of the palace, and the renovation was finished in 1966.

 The Reunification Palace is a stunning example of 1960s design, with a total area of 120,000m2 and a surface area of 4,500m2.
 The upper floor has a spectacular collection of reception rooms used to host visiting dignitaries from abroad and the country, while the lower floor is dominated by meeting spaces.
 Don’t forget to check out the miniature boats, horse tails, and severed elephant tusks in the president's living quarters at the back of the building.
 The basement houses the communication center and bomb bunker.